owulveryck/blog/content/post/the-touch-of-linda-s-lisp.md

 None of them gave me entire satisfaction.
 The reason is that go is strongly typed.
 A tuple must be internally represented by an empty *interface{}* to remain flexible.
 Obviously I would need to use a lot of reflexion in my code.
 And reflexion is not always easy.
 And a bad implementation leads to an unpredictable code.

-So to keep it simple I though I would need a little refresh about the principles of the reflection.
-So I took my [book](https://books.google.fr/books/about/The_Go_Programming_Language.html?id=SJHvCgAAQBAJ) about go (I bought it when I started learning go).
+To keep it simple (and idiomatic) I took a little refresh about the principles of the reflection.
+So I took my [book](https://books.google.fr/books/about/The_Go_Programming_Language.html?id=SJHvCgAAQBAJ) about go (I bought it when I started learning the language).

 In this book there is a full example about encoding and decoding [s-expression](https://en.wikipedia.org/wiki/S-expression).
 And what is an s-expression?
-A tuple! __eureka__
+A tuple!

+__Eureka__!

 ## Lisp/zygomys

-So I though about s-expression again....
-I could use the parser described in my book and that would be enough for the purpose of my test.
+I started working on s-expression...
+I could have used the parser described in my book and that would be enough for the purpose of my test.
-I could just create a package _encoding/sexpr_ and that would do the job.
+I could have created a package _encoding/sexpr_ and that would do the job.

 But the more I was reading about s-expression, the more I was digging in list processing.